Kingston homicide suspect faces civil wrongful death lawsuit

 Click here to subscribe today or Login.

-WILKES-BARRE — Homicide suspect Walter Zolner III and his mother are facing a civil lawsuit alleging negligence in the beating death of Ryan Walker Padovani inside a double block residence in Kingston in May 2023.
+WILKES-BARRE — Homicide suspect Walter Zolner III is facing a civil lawsuit alleging negligence in the beating death of Ryan Walker Padovani inside a double-block residence in Kingston in May 2023.

 Zolner III, 32, resided at 124 E. Bennett St., and had easy access to the other half, 126 E. Bennett St., where Padovani, 22, was fatally beaten on May 4, 2023, according to the civil lawsuit filed by Anzalone & Doyle Trial Lawyers in Wilkes-Barre.